hau-mal/BigData/nifi/vm-template/README.md

 * Apache NiFi 1.1.2

 ### Post deployment tasks
-You can access NiFi via http://yourdnsname:8080/nifi/
+After the deployment has finished you can access NiFi via http://yourdnsname:8080/nifi/

 Default port 8080 is used for this installation.

+### Resources